Frogs and Toads of Delaware

 Barking Tree Frog (Hyla gratiosa) has rough skin compared to the Green and Gray Tree frogs.

-Green Tree Frog (Hyla cinerea) has a white line down the mouth and side.
+Green Tree Frog (Hyla cinerea) has a white line down the mouth and side that separates it from the other tree frogs in the state.

 Northern Cricket Frog (Acris crepitans) is the only cricket frog in the state.
 They have no distinct markings on their back.